 Contact Us for Help

 We provide advice on shareholder disputes to clients around Yorkshire and beyond from our offices in Leeds, York and Sheffield.
-For an initial discussion about your case, contact us using the details below.
+For an initial discussion about your case, contact us using the details on the form.